Section 52(1) of the Constitution Act, 1982 – The supremacy clause

 See also the following international, regional and comparative law instruments that are not legally binding on Canada but include similar provisions: section 2 and section 172(1) of the Constitution of the Republic of South Africa, 1996; article VI of the Constitution of the United States of America; article 25 of the American Convention on Human Rights.
 Note, by way of contrast, section 4 of the United Kingdom’s Human Rights Act (a non-constitutional document) in terms of the effects of a “declaration of incompatibility” with the European Convention on Human Rights.

-Section 52(1) reaffirms constitutional supremacy.
+Section 52(1) recognizes the primacy of the Constitution (Ontario Attorney General v.
+G., 2020 SCC 38 at paragraph 89).
 It imposes an obligation on bodies empowered to determine questions of law to do so in a manner consistent with the Constitution and to invalidate or treat as invalid a law to the extent of its inconsistency with the Constitution (Mossop v.
 Canada, 1 S.C.R.
 554 at page 582; Nova Scotia (Workers Compensation Board) v.
 Martin, 2 S.C.R.
 504 at paragraph 28).
-When a court finds or “declares” that a law unjustifiably limits the Charter, that law is null and void by operation of section 52(1) (R. v.
-Ferguson, 1 S.C.R.
-96 at paragraph 35).

 1. Basic principles